holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 How can you tell which algorithm you are using, salt size, number of iterations for the computed password, etc?
 The [crypt 3](http://man7.org/linux/man-pages/man3/crypt.3.html#NOTES) man page explains it all.
 By default a Debian install will be using SHA-512 which is better than MD5 and the smaller SHA-256.
 Don't take my word for it though, just have a look at the `/etc/shadow` file.
 I explain the file format below.

-By default, I did not have a “rounds” option in my `/etc/pam.d/common-password` module-arguments.
+By default, I did not have a â€œroundsâ€ option in my `/etc/pam.d/common-password` module-arguments.
 Having a large iteration count (number of times the encryption algorithm is run (key stretching)) and an attacker not knowing what that number is, will slow down a brute-force attack.

 You can increase the `rounds` by overriding the default in `/etc/pam.d/common-passwowrd`.
 You override the default by adding the rounds field and the value you want to use, as seen below.